steelx/gameOfLife/README.md

 # gameOfLife
-Game of Life build with `Go` programming language
+Game of Life made with `Go` programming language

 ## DEMO